Table of Contents

-So I did make a decision.
+I made a decision.
 I’m going to Spain and Finland in October.
-Yes, the trip isn’t for a while, but I like to plan, and that helps me get amped for a trip.
+Yes, the trip isn’t for a while, but I like to plan, and that helps me get amped for my travels.
 I’m flying to Madrid for a week (and possibly debating going to Barcelona, although I might save Barcelona for another time).
 Then I’ll be heading to Helsinki, Finland for a few days before I fly home.

 Why Spain and Finland?

 Honestly because of this deal.
-I never considered traveling to Madrid or Helsinki before.
+I never considered travelling to Madrid or Helsinki before.
 Nothing against either of these places, but other destinations kept popping up on my travel radar before them.
-Still the flight deal I got was good ($600 roundtrip – I paid $850 flying to London 7 years ago), but I hesitated for a while before booking my flight.
+Still, the flight deal I got was reasonable ($600 roundtrip – I paid $850 flying to London 7 years ago), but I hesitated for a while before booking my flight.
 Why?

 Fears, doubts, and all that jazz.

-I want to avoid saying things like, “I’ve never truly traveled” because I don’t want to diminish the travel experiences I’ve had.
-And I don’t want discourage other people from traveling as well.
+I want to avoid saying things like, “I’ve never truly travelled” because I don’t want to diminish the travel experiences I’ve had.
+And I don’t want to discourage other people from travelling as well.
 To me any travel you can do, even if it’s just your country, is a worthy experience.
-And I’ve loved my travels in Canada, and in the US.
+And I’ve loved my trips in Canada, and in the US.